Did you finally decide to hire a nanny? Congratulations! (If you're still not sure, here are 67 Reasons to Hire a Nanny).

 "The first thing you do is write down the qualities you are looking for in a caregiver," advises Stolov.

-- Does she need to have nanny experience or is it okay that she taught at a child care center?
+- Does she need to have nanny experience or is it okay that she taught at a day care center?
 Is it preferred that she has raised her own children?

 - Does she have experience with certain age groups?